wizarin/obsidian/uni/aos/binary.md

 **Addition, Subtraction using logic gates**
 ![[adder_subtractor.png]]
+The subtraction circuits use 2s compliment

 **Most Significant Bit - MSB**
 The MSB is the far left bit in a byte, the one that denotes the highest value.
 The MSB is used to signify the **Sign Magnitude** of the binary number.
 The sign magnitude refers to whether the number is positive(0) or negative (1).
 Like this; 01101011 or 10000001 11010111

+**1s Compliment**
+Invert the negative number, perform the addition.
+Add 1 to the result **2s Compliment**
+Invert the negative number, add 1 to it.
+Perform the addition, discard the remainder.
+2s is preferred in modern computer architecture because it only has one way to represent 0.